Congratulations! You’ve successfully completed the Onboarding stage of our process and signed an agreement for your system.

 Inspection/PTO (Permission to Operate)

-To begin producing power, most jurisdictions require your system to pass inspection.
+To begin producing power, jurisdictions generally require your system to pass an inspection.
 This is to ensure your plans were accurately followed, everything is installed safely, and your system follows code requirements.
 After your system passes inspection, we can obtain Permission to Operate (PTO) from your power company.

 The final step in the process is to turn your system on and start producing power!
-Our Activations Team will contact you and help you activate your system and get your Enphase App set up for monitoring.
+A representative will contact you and help you activate your system and get your solar monitoring app set up.

 Most of our installs take about 2-6 months from deposit through installation–this timeline includes engineering, permitting, and utility application as well.

 However, each solar install is unique.
 Depending on how quickly you submit information to us and how long your local jurisdiction and power company take to permit things, timelines can vary.